Dedicated Vs Integrated Graphics Card

 Dedicated Graphics Card

-Dedicated graphics cards are more powerful than integrated graphics cards because it comes with a separate graphics proceeding unit, a dedicated memory module, and a cooling mechanism to make them work smoothly.
+Dedicated graphics cards are more powerful than integrated graphics cards because it come with a separate graphics proceeding unit, a dedicated memory module, and a cooling mechanism to make them work smoothly.

 The power of a dedicated graphics card can be further enhanced by allowing a portion of system memory called virtual memory.
 Once coupled with virtual memory, a dedicated graphics card offers the best performance.